Tzq2doc/ML-Data-Prep-Zoo/ML Schema Inference/README.md

 # Task: ML Schema Inference

+This [project](https://adalabucsd.github.io/sortinghat.html) is about inferring ML feature types from the raw CSV files.

 ![workflow](images/example_workflow.png)

-A complete paper is available at our project [webpage](https://adalabucsd.github.io/sortinghat.html)

 Data/ contain the raw CSV data sources and the base featurized file.
-Models/ contain the source code of the models such as Random Forest, RBF-SVM, k-NN, Neural Model
+Models/ contain the source code of the models such as Random Forest, RBF-SVM, k-NN, Neural Model and Logistic Regression.
+Pre-trained Models/ contain the trained ML models ready for inference.

 ## Leaderboard